Compression Garments & Stockings

 The length of the garment for lower extremity can range from knee-high to waist-high, and is constructed of soft material such as cotton, lycra, spandex, or nylon.

 There is a number of conditions that require people to wear compression garments and stockings including:

 People with circulation problems such as lymphedema, venous insufficiency, or to prevent DVT (deep vein thrombosis)

 People with achy legs and general fatigue

-After a thorough consultation and examination, Raymond Bartolo and his staff will recommend an appropriate compression garment to satisfy your expectations.
+After a thorough consultation and examination, your physician will recommend an appropriate compression garment and compression level to help your condition.

 How Do They Work?